simpleoier/2016FallSpeechProj/README.md

 # 2016FallSpeechProj
 Speech Emotion Recognition Project for Speech Processing Class in Autumn 2016

+# Prepare Data
+Download Datadir emotiondetection from FTP as emotiondetection Enter the emotiondetection and extract the compressed files, expecially the one named ##features_labels_lld.zip##

 !
 Attention:
 --------------------------------------------------
 we mainly use $Python$ to complete this project.